tt-isv-org/scc/article/details.md

 1. If priorities are equal, the SCCs will be sorted from most restrictive to least restrictive
 1. If both priorities and restrictions are equal, the SCCs will be sorted by name

-Note that admission control will compare the security context to all of the SCCs until a match is found or until none is found.
+Note that admission control will compare the security context to all of the SCCs (in priority order) until a match is found or until none is found.
 Prioritization only changes the order that the SCCs are considered, it does not change the approval outcome.

 ## How a deployment specifies permissions